dita-cyber/SOC-L2-Interview-Prep/README.md

 Indicators of suspicious PowerShell activity

-• Encoded Commands: Attackers may use the -EncodedCommand parameter to obfuscate their scripts, making it harder to detect malicious intent.
+• Encoded Commands: Attackers may use the -EncodedCommand parameter to obfuscate their scripts, making it harder to detect malicious intent.<br/>
-• External Script Downloads: Scripts that download and execute external executables from malicious URLs are a common. **Invoke-WebRequest** or **Invoke-Expression** used with URLs.
+• External Script Downloads: Scripts that download and execute external executables from malicious URLs are a common. **Invoke-WebRequest** or **Invoke-Expression** used with URLs.<br/>
-• Hidden Windows: Scripts that use **-WindowStyle Hidden** or **Start-Process** with hidden window options can indicate attempts to avoid detection.
+• Hidden Windows: Scripts that use **-WindowStyle Hidden** or **Start-Process** with hidden window options can indicate attempts to avoid detection.<br/>
-• String manipulation and concatenation: Malicious scripts often break down commands into strings and use concatenation to evade detection by static analysis tools.
+• String manipulation and concatenation: Malicious scripts often break down commands into strings and use concatenation to evade detection by static analysis tools.<br/>
-• External Command Execution: PowerShell scripts that call external command-line utilities (e.g., cmd.exe, net.exe) can signify attempts to leverage system utilities for malicious purposes.
+• External Command Execution: PowerShell scripts that call external command-line utilities (e.g., cmd.exe, net.exe) can signify attempts to leverage system utilities for malicious purposes.<br/>
-• Registry Interrogation: Monitoring registry queries and modifications can reveal attempts to establish persistence or gather system information.
+• Registry Interrogation: Monitoring registry queries and modifications can reveal attempts to establish persistence or gather system information.<br/>
 • Unusual Scheduled Tasks: Creation of unusual or suspicious scheduled tasks can indicate persistence attempts.
-Check task properties and the last run time for anomalies.
+Check task properties and the last run time for anomalies.<br/>
-• Log Analysis: Use **Get-WinEvent** to review unusual log entries, especially those related to PowerShell script block logging (Event ID 4104) and pipeline execution (Event ID 4103).
+• Log Analysis: Use **Get-WinEvent** to review unusual log entries, especially those related to PowerShell script block logging (Event ID 4104) and pipeline execution (Event ID 4103).<br/>

 Sysinternals Tools for Process and System Analysis Process Explorer: Provides detailed information about running processes, including open handles and loaded DLLs.
-Useful for identifying suspicious processes.
+Useful for identifying suspicious processes.<br/>
 Process Monitor: Offers real-time monitoring of file system, registry, process, and network activity.
-It is valuable for identifying abnormal behavior and forensic analysis.
+It is valuable for identifying abnormal behavior and forensic analysis.<br/>
-TCPView: Displays active TCP and UDP connections, helping identify unauthorized network communication.
+TCPView: Displays active TCP and UDP connections, helping identify unauthorized network communication.<br/>
-Autoruns: Lists auto-start extensibility points (ASEPs), allowing you to identify unusual programs configured to run at startup.
+Autoruns: Lists auto-start extensibility points (ASEPs), allowing you to identify unusual programs configured to run at startup.<br/>
 Sysmon: Provides detailed logging of system events, including process creation, network connections, and file modifications.
-It is useful for feeding data into SIEM systems for comprehensive monitoring.
+It is useful for feeding data into SIEM systems for comprehensive monitoring.<br/>
-ProcDump: Captures process memory dumps, aiding in malware analysis and understanding the behavior of suspicious processes
+ProcDump: Captures process memory dumps, aiding in malware analysis and understanding the behavior of suspicious processes.<br/>

 ____